-During those years while I was living with this sleep disorder, I tried many tactics to overcome it and find a solution (short or long term), just to get a few hours of shut eye.
+During those years, while I was struggling with insomnia, I tried many tactics to overcome it and find a solution (short or long term), just to get a few hours of shut-eye.

 7 Things I Did To Overcome Insomnia